Cobblestone Crossing Residential

 City and County Staff Analysis

 Zoning, Surrounding Uses and Comprehensive Plan: The current zoning is Planned Unit Development (PUD).
-The property is governed by the Lambertson Farms PUD Plan.
-Uses to the west and north of 136th Avenue is residential.
-The land to the south and east are in the City of Westminster, and include single-unit residential, commercial, and future commercial/employment uses.
+The property is governed by the Lambertson Farms PUD Plan, which permits a mix of uses in the area and commercial uses on the subject property.
+The surrounding land uses include residential uses to the north, west, and south, and commercial uses to the east.
+The land to the south and east, across W. 136th Ave and Huron Street respectively, are in the City of Westminster, and include single-unit residential, commercial, and future commercial/employment uses.

-Site Circulation, Parking and Multimodal Access: The applicant is proposing a new circulation plan for the site including a primary north-south neighborhood street through the center of the property, alleys to access unit garages, and on-street guest parking on both the new internal, and existing perimeter access drives.
+Site Circulation and Multimodal Access: The applicant is proposing a circulation plan for the site that includes alleys to access unit garages and parking.

 Public Land Dedication: The applicant proposes to fulfill the public land dedication (PLD) obligation by allocating an excess credit from a prior public land dedication provided within the Lambertson Farms development, which included Broomfield Quail Park located northeast of Zuni Street and W. 136th Ave.
-The applicant has calculated the required PLD for this project to be 9.72 acres, and notes that this is less than the amount of excess public land previously dedicated.
+The applicant has calculated the PLD obligation for this project to be 9.43 acres, based on the current PLD calculation of 24 acres per 1,000 residents.
+The applicant has indicated that an excess of 14.591 ares has been dedicated to Broomfield within the Lambertson Farms PUD.
+This calculation will be reviewed for accuracy as part of this development review.
+Since the public land dedication overage belongs to Broomfield, city council will ultimately determine whether they support an allocation of the overage to the applicant’s proposed development.

 Possible Key Issues: The applicant's proposal is inconsistent with the current Comprehensive Plan land use designation for the property.
-Their proposal to amend the Comprehensive Plan land use map from commercial to residential could have a negative impact on Broomfield's Long Range Financial Plan.
+Their proposal to change the planned use of the site from Commercial to Mixed Use Commercial could have a negative impact on Broomfield's Long Range Financial Plan.
 Additional key issues could emerge through the formal development review process.

 Public Engagement

-You can engage with this project using the Questions and Comments tabs below, or by emailing planning@broomfield.org.
-Since this is an online concept, there will be no publicly noticed meeting.
+You can engage with this project using the Questions and Comments tabs below, or by emailing planning@broomfield.org(External link).
 All engagement will take place virtually.
-Public notices will be sent to property owners within 1,000 feet of this project.
-The online concept will be open and accepting feedback and questions until July 1st, 2025.
+Public notices will be sent to property owners within 1,000 feet of this project prior to a Public Hearing for the application.
+The online concept will be open and accepting feedback and questions until the date of the first Public Hearing.

-The project timeline on this page provides an overview of the next steps in the development process should the developer choose to move forward with their proposal.
+The project timeline on this page provides an overview of the next steps in the development process.